select2/select2/docs/pages/06.data-sources/02.ajax/docs.md

 You can configure how Select2 searches for remote data using the `ajax` option.
 Select2 will pass any options in the `ajax` object to jQuery's `$.ajax` function, or the `transport` function you specify.

+> [!NOTE]
->>> For **remote data sources only**, Select2 does not create a new `<option>` element until the item has been selected for the first time.
+> For **remote data sources only**, Select2 does not create a new `<option>` element until the item has been selected for the first time.
 This is done for performance reasons.
 Once an `<option>` has been created, it will remain in the DOM even if the selection is later changed.

 ## Request parameters